1 bar = 1000mbar = 10m head of water = 14.7 psi

 Pressure in pipelines and networks is typically provided in one of two ways:

-system, the "static pressure" of the system is the difference in height between that point in the system
+in the system, the "static pressure" of the system is the difference in height between that point

-and the water level in the header tank.
-Measure this in metres, divide by 10, and this will give your
+in the system and the water level in the header tank.
+Measure this in metres, divide by 10, and this will

 - Example - We have a pipe coming out of a header tank, and going round a building.
 The header tank water level is 4.5m off the ground, and a point in the pipework that we want to know the pressure at (for example a valve supplying water) is 1m off the ground.
 The difference between the two is 3.5m.
 Divide this by 10 and we have a pressure, at that point in the pipe, of 0.35bar